cool2venki/slack-zendesk-slash-command/README.md

 # Slack Slash Command for Zendesk

-Use a slash command and a dialog to create a ticket in ZenDesk.
+Use a slash command and a dialog to create a ticket in Zendesk.
 Once it has been created, send a message to the user with information about their ticket.

+Based on [template provided by Slack](https://github.com/slackapi/template-slash-command-and-dialogs) with some enhancements, and specific Zendesk API integrations.

 ## Slack Setup